 If you struggle with sugar addiction or experience intense sweet cravings at different times of the day (or month) you are in good company.
 After over 25 years of practice, I would put sugar-related issues on my very short list of what keeps people from living their best lives.
-Whether it’s the vicious cycle of feeling defeated over and over again when one feels like they have little control over their cravings, and/or the numerous health challenges (including energy, mood, and immune issues, among others) that sugar contributes to, I have witnessed many people sharing their frustration and feelings of hopelessness time and time again.
+Whether it’s the vicious cycle of feeling defeated over and over again when one feels like they have little control over their cravings, and/or the numerous health challenges (including immune response, energy, and mood) that sugar contributes to, I have witnessed many people sharing their frustration and feelings of hopelessness time and time again.
 Fortunately, I have witnesses the victories when my patients applied some of the strategies that I’ll share in this post.
 The absolute freedom and vitality that comes from overcoming an unhealthy relationship with sugar has allowed many patients who were stuck in unhealthy cycles, often for decades, to experience renewed health, vigor, and peace of mind.

 First, let’s understand some reasons why sugar can seem to have such an overpowering influence.